Us-sama/Tersea_crm/README.md

     php artisan migrate:refresh

-i hope you like the work and always i can do better.
+***Note*** : créer un compte sur mailtrap.io et configurer le dans le fichier .env pour une experience fluide pour tester les emails. i hope you like the work and i can always  do better.
 Thanks a lot for your time :)